 Edmunds R.C., Burrows D. 2020.
 Got Glycogen?: Development and Multispecies Validation of the Novel Preserve, Precipitate, Lyse, Precipitate, Purify (PPLPP) Workflow for Environmental DNA Extraction from Longmire's Preserved Water Samples.
 J Biomol Tech.
 2020 Dec;31(4):125-150. doi: 10.7171/jbt.20-3104-003.
 PMID: 33100918; PMCID: PMC7566611.

 Villacorta‐Rath, C, Adekunle, AI, Edmunds, RC, Strugnell, JM, Schwarzkopf, L, & Burrows, D. (2020).
 Can environmental DNA be used to detect first arrivals of the cane toad, Rhinella marina, into novel locations?.
 Environmental DNA.
 2020; 00: 1– 12. https://doi.org/10.1002/edn3.114

 Huerlimann, R., Cooper, M.K., Edmunds, R.C., Villacorta‐Rath, C., Le Port, A., Robson, H.L.A., Strugnell, J.M., Burrows, D. and Jerry, D.R.
 (2020), Enhancing tropical conservation and ecology research with aquatic environmental DNA methods: an introduction for non‐environmental DNA specialists.
 Anim Conserv. doi:10.1111/acv.12583

-The project is led by Professors Damien Burrows and Dean Jerry from James Cook University (JCU).
-They will be assisted by other researchers at JCU, University of Western Australia, Charles Darwin University, Griffith University and CSIRO.
+The project was led by Professor Damien Burrows from James Cook University (JCU).
+He was assisted by other researchers at JCU, The University of Western Australia, Charles Darwin University, Griffith University and CSIRO.